Code-Institute-Submissions/translex_app/README.md

 if the input text area is empty then to empty the outputted text area.

-After my websites core functionality was in place, I wanted to a little more tech from what i've learnt from the course so far, I decided to add in some jQuery for manipulation of the DOM. from using what we learnt in the jQuery module
+After my websites core functionality was in place, I wanted to a little more tech from what I've learnt from the course so far, I decided to add in some jQuery for manipulation of the DOM. from using what we learnt in the jQuery module
 I added some mouse events on certain elements to my website.
 To test these I checked console for any script or linking errors and manually testing the mouse events on most browsers that are supported and on devices that I could get my hands on.
 **My app does not work on Internet Explorer, but will work on all modern browser where new tech is supported.**

-#### Responiveness
+#### Responsiveness

 I have tested the responsiveness on all browsers I can, these include Firefox, Opera, Chrome, Edge.
-Devices I've tested functionality and responsiveness on that i can are, Samsung S8/9 iPhone 6/7 I have tested the responsiveness using Chrome DevTools check all width and height breakpoints and also testing on chrome built in pre-defined pre-sets for devices.
+Devices I've tested functionality and responsiveness on are, Samsung S8/9 iPhone 6/7.
+I have also tested the responsiveness using Chrome DevTools check all width and height breakpoints and also testing on chrome built in pre-defined pre-sets for devices.

 Where I found any issue with my responsiveness I fixed by using the devtools to inspect what element or CSS was causing the issue and rectified within devtools before apply any final rectifications to my app.